 When traveling in Fergana valley, always bear in mind that the borders of sovereign states are surprising and not all the borders are open for foreigners.
 Make sure that you have the valid Visas at place where necessary when traveling between destinations and especially if you are nearby any enclaves.
 Fergana valley is also the most religious and traditional part of Uzbekistan and Kyrgyzstan.

 Fergana valley has been a price wanted by many many nations throughout the history for thousands of years.
 It has been part of different types of kingdoms, empires, states and religions.
 Arabs, Bactrians, Greeks, Khanates, Mongols, Persians, Russians, Sogdians, Soviets, Scythians, Turks, even Chinese have had their eye and influence on the region in order to get their hands to the famous Heavenly or blood horses.

 Fergana valley has also been one of the main trade routes between China and Europe as one of the routes of the Silk Road.
 From those times there are several ruined cities and fortresses to be explored.
-They are mostly not very well excavated or established with broken pottery lying around for anyone to be found and not much information is usually available at the place.
+They are mostly not very well excavated or established, with broken pottery lying around for anyone to be found and not much information is usually available at the places.

 destinations & sights of Fergana valley

 Fergana valley is a place to observe the agriculture-based life of the Central Asian peoples together with the rich culture of handicrafts in the different workshops.
 Here you can observe the countless channels providing water to the fields from several rivers.
 This valley also holds several old fortress cities from the Silk Road and earlier times but not much of them have survived to our time due to the frequent earthquakes and as everywhere in the region,